svenkubiak/mangooio/README.md

 Development of mangoo I/O was started in mid 2015 out of an interest in how difficult it would be to create an intuitive, developer friendly, full stack java web framework from scratch.
-After the fresh new breeze of java development for the Web with the [Play
+After the fresh new breeze of java development for the web with the [Play
-Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org), and having seen a lot of cumbersome "Enterprise" Applications, I thought it was time for yet another full stack java framework.
+Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org), and having seen a lot of cumbersome "Enterprise" applications, I thought it was time for yet another full stack java framework.

-The foundation of mangoo I/O is the very performant, the [Undertow](http://undertow.io) web server from JBoss.
+The foundation of mangoo I/O is the very performant [Undertow](http://undertow.io) web server from JBoss.
 On top of that, standard, production ready java libraries are used - no reinventing of the wheel, no bytecode manipulation, no magic whatsoever.
 The main reason for using Undertow was, that